Cracking Employment Status and Its Types

 1. Worker:

-You fall under the category of a worker if you fulfill the following conditions:
+You fall under the category of a worker if you fulfil the following conditions:

-• You should do work yourself, not passing it to someone else ( You have got very limited rights to pass your work)
+• You should do work yourself, not pass it to someone else ( You have got very limited rights to pass your work)

 • You have to do work even if you don’t like it.